 Ellen Gable Hrkach

-Ellen and her husband, James, have been certified NFP teachers since 1984.
-She’s also an award-winning, bestselling author of twelve books, an editor, a publisher, and a self-publishing book coach.
-Her newest novel is Where Angels Pass.
-The mother of five adult sons and grandmother of two precious grandchildren, Ellen lives in Pakenham, Ontario with her husband.
+Ellen Gable Hrkach and her husband, James, have been certified NFP teachers since 1984.
+Ellen is also an award-winning, bestselling author of 13 books, an editor, publisher, and self-publishing book coach.
+Her newest book is Life From the Bottom Shelf.
+The mother of five adult sons and grandmother of three precious grandchildren, Ellen lives in Pakenham, Ontario with her husband.
 Contact her at Full Quiver Publishing.

 Comments